Noah-Huppert/discord-azure-boot/README.md

 yarn start
 ```

+## Dependency Notes
+The `node-fetch` package is pinned at version 2.6.1 due to [import errors](https://stackoverflow.com/a/69093538).
+The solution of putting `"type": "module"` in my `package.json` leads to a Typescript error who's solution is to remove `"type": "module"`.
+I don't actually need any features from the latest version of `node-fetch` so I just pinned it to the latest working version.

 # Deployment
 A Docker container and Docker Compose file  named `docker-copose.bot.yml` are provided which run the bot process.